marginaldeer/subtrail/README.md

 # subtrail
+## Description
-Script to pull subdomains for a given domain from dns-trails.
+This script is designed to pull down all subdomains for a given domain

+### Example Usage
+An API KEY must be specified within the script! subtrail.py -d example.com -o example_subdomains.txt By default if no output file is specified the results will be saved in subdomains.lst